 We want to see you be successful, both as a part of this community, and as an authentic voice that has something unique to offer.
 And we’re here to help.

 Make sure you’re signed up to receive our member newsletter for updates on our latest projects, upcoming events, news, opportunities, and the occasional survey so that we’re better prepared to help with your current priorities in real time.
-Just let us know you would like to subscribe below!

 We typically host two general meetings every year.
 These are important member events that give us an opportunity to connect and share progress on current and upcoming projects.

 The Spring General Meeting (SGM) is usually in May, where we review the Annual Report from the previous year and our team speaks to upcoming projects.
 The Annual General Meeting (AGM), held in October, requires members to vote on the proposed budget for the upcoming year and vote in new or returning members to the Board of Directors.

 Participation and engagement from business members is highly encouraged so that we can continue to provide the necessary programs and supports that directly benefit our membership!

 We do our best to keep a curated list of resources here for you to reference at any time.
 You will find useful links that explore general BIA information, tax questions, sign guidelines and more.

 As a member of the OSBA, you have access to a number of specific grants administered by the City of Edmonton.
 Beautification is a big part of what we do, and is accomplished through various flower, art, lighting and cleaning projects.

 We count on property and business owners to take care of their storefronts and with the help of these grants you can do things like: upgrade windows, add awnings or canopies, install new accessibility features, install new patios, benches, bike racks & much more!

 We are the Old Strathcona Business Association, the Business Improvement Area (BIA) for this district.
 The City of Edmonton defines BIAs as: